UMFcourses/UMFcourses.github.io/_pages/Arctic_course.md

 Upon completing the course, you will have an understanding of Arctic marine ecosystems and biogeochemical processes, Arctic oceanographic and ecological dynamics and well as understanding possible trajectories of Arctic marine environments and ecosystems in a changing world.

 ## Accommodation
-You will be housed in the Umeå Marine Sciences Centre Hostel which is just around the bay from Umeå Marine Sciences Centre More details on the hostel can be found here: [UMF hostel](https://www.umu.se/en/umea-marine-sciences-centre/about-umf/eat-and-sleep/)
+You will be housed in the Umeå Marine Sciences Centre Hostel which is just around the bay from Umeå Marine Sciences Centre.
+More details on the hostel can be found here: [UMF hostel](https://www.umu.se/en/umea-marine-sciences-centre/about-umf/eat-and-sleep/)

 ## Visa information
 Many countries do not require a visa for a short visit to Sweden.
 Please check requirements here: [Immigration website](https://www.migrationsverket.se/en/you-want-to-apply/visiting-sweden.html)